19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 3/Erupting Earth.md

 | Range    | Self, AOE                                           |
 | Domains  | [Earth](../../../Spell%20Domains/Earth.md)          |

-You sunder the ground itself, cause stones to erupt from the ground in a 30 foot radius around you.
+You sunder the ground itself, cause stones to erupt from the ground in a 30 foot cube centered on you.

 All creatures other than you in the area take 2d12 [Mundane Damage](../../../../Damage%20Types/Mundane%20Damage.md).